 - Always work out target performance levels before working on upside scenarios.
 Once the thinking about upside performance starts it is hard to ever get back to base target if it is not already worked out.

 - The downside threshold for half an award (.5 * Award at Target) varies but is never lower than 80% and usually 85-90%.
 Uninitiated participants may think that if half a goal is achieved then half an award is due.
 Such thinking must be headed off from the start by making clear that only a near miss qualifies for a fractional award.

 - The upside tier varies considerably based on the stage and scale of the unit.
-An early-stage, small unit might need to hit 150% to get the 1.5 X tier and a mature, large unit might need only 115% because it is harder to hit larger percentage figures at greater scale and under different market circumstances.
+An early-stage, small unit might need to hit 150% to hit the 1.5 X tier and a mature, large unit might need only 115% because it is harder to achieve larger percentages at greater scale and under different market circumstances.

-- The upside financial metric of performance must be NET of the incremental IC paid out in order for upside awards to be funded by the results that cause them to be paid.
+- The upside financial metric of performance must be NET of the incremental IC such that upside awards are funded by the results that cause them to be paid.

-- Govern the amount paid to a group of people for the same accomplishment so as not to give out in total more than the organization earns make.
-A governor on group IC upside as a % of the total contribution increment such that the principle is properly applied, as an example, might be (where ∆ means change in; e.g., ∆IC = change in Incentive Compensation):
+- Govern the amount paid to a group of people for the same accomplishment so as not to pay out in total more than the organization earns.
+A governor on group IC upside as a % of the total contribution increment such that the principle is properly applied, as an example, might be as follows, (where ∆ means “change in”; e.g., ∆IC = change in Incentive Compensation):

 - ∆IC/(∆Contribution + ∆IC) ) <= some reasonable % say 3% (which amounts to essentially a commission rate (or slope of the line) applied to a step function) for each participant; and where

 - ∑for all participants (∆IC/(∆Contribution + ∆IC) ) <= some reasonable % of the (∆Contribution + ∆IC); say 13%, to ensure that the organization itself sufficiently benefits from the achievement.